-Every effort is made to honor the preferences marked on the Roommate Preference Form.
+Every effort is made to honor the preferences marked on the New Student Housing Form.
 However, it is not possible to guarantee that each request will be met.
 The following procedures will be used.
-Returning students (current residence hall students) are given first priority to sign up for fall housing accommodations during room lottery each spring.
-New residents (incoming first-year, transfer, re-admit, continuing students not currently in housing and those continuing students who failed to participate in room lottery) are assigned to the remaining spaces based on: 1) Date the completed Roommate Preference Form is received by the Office of Residence Life, 2) Date the housing deposit is received (for new students), 3) Roommate preference (requests must be mutual to be considered), and 4) Other preferences (including hall preference).
+Returning students (current residence hall students) are given first priority to sign up for fall housing accommodations during room selection lottery each spring.
+New residents (incoming first-year, transfer, re-admit, continuing students not currently in housing and those continuing students who failed to participate in room selection lottery) are assigned to the remaining spaces based on: 1) If the completed New Student Housing Form is submitted by the due date (available only after the Admission Enrollment Deposit is paid), 2) Roommate preference requests (must be mutual to be considered), and 3) Other preferences.

 When will I know my room assignment?

-Assignment letters for new students are generally mailed in mid-July.
-Along with your assignment, you will receive the name, home address and phone number of your roommate, if assigned.
+Housing assignment (room and roommate) emails for new students are sent July 20.
 New students moving into the halls for the spring semester will not be notified of their assignment information until early January.
-Returning students receive their room assignment information during room lottery and should make note of the building and room chosen.
+Returning students receive their room assignment information during room selection lottery and again prior to August move-in.

 What if I prefer a different room?

-Room changes are allowed at the end of the semester.
+Room changes are allowed at the end of the semester if a space is available.
 Students are required to work through any interpersonal conflicts with roommates prior to this period.
 Resident assistants and area coordinators are trained and available to assist in mediating conflicts.
 Room changes prior to the formal change period (end of the semester) require approval from the director of residence life and evidence that the student has sincerely engaged in all available steps to resolve the conflict.

 After the room period change begins, who do I need to see about changing rooms?